statisticsnorway/ssb-timeseries/docs/getting_started.md

 By default this will collect either all the data or the data corresponding to the latest version.
 If the dataset does not exist, the call will throw an error.
-To create a new dataset, we can specify additional parameters, notably .
+To create a new dataset, we can specify additional parameters, notably `data_type` and `data`.

 Data types
 ----------